-The Institutional Forum must advise Council on issues affecting the University, including:
+the University, including:

-- the implementation of the Higher Education Act, 1997, and the national policy on higher education: - policies on race, gender equity, and other grounds of discrimination referred to in relevant legislation; - the selection of candidates for senior management positions; - · codes of conduct, mediation, and dispute resolution procedures; and - the fostering of an institutional culture which promotes (i) tolerance and respect for human dignity and fundamental human rights and (ii) a positive environment for teaching, research, and learning.
+- the national policy on higher education; - o The IF developed and delivered extensive input into the process of the review of the University statute and the institu-The Institutional Forum must advise Council on issues affecting tional rules.
+Concern was expressed that although all parties were asked for inputs, the final versions did not serve before IF.
+The process did not also sufficiently recognise that Senate • the implementation of the Higher Education Act, 1997, and had certain reserved rights in the Higher Education Act.
+This appears not to reflect in the proposed statute and Senate • policies on race, gender equity, and other grounds of discrimhad not been given opportunity to exercise their reserve rights on those provisions.
+The IF felt that this extends beination referred to in relevant legislation; • the selection of candidates for senior management positions; yond being consulted. - Election of a fixed (12 month) chairperson for the IF. · codes of conduct, mediation, and dispute resolution procedures: and o The IF continues to annually elect a Chairperson. - the fostering of an institutional culture which promotes (i) tolerance and respect for human dignity and fundamental human rights and (ii) a positive environment for teaching, research, and learning.